 Leadership without empathy is narcissism.
 Those who are all charm without substance come across as arrogant, self-centred, and disingenuous.

 To be a truly brilliant leader, the aim is to be confident, not arrogant.
-A great leader needs to be more concerned with contributing to their employees’ lives rather than gaining validation, admiration and an army of mindless followers.
+A great leader needs to be more concerned with contributing to their employees’ lives rather than gaining admiration and an army of brain-dead followers.
 Ironically, the less we chase validation, the more validation we receive simply as a by-product of our generous endeavours.

 A charismatic leader thus uses their power responsibly.
 They have been gifted a position of great prestige and know they must use their power wisely and magnanimously.